Tarkwa: High schools

 Tarkwa Senior High School (TARSCO) and Fiaseman Senior High School (FIASEC) are located in Tarkwa.

 University

 University of Mines and Technology (UMaT), is located in Tarkwa.

 Transport

 Train

 Tarkwa is a junction railway station and is served by Tarkwa Train Station on the Ghana Railway Corporation.

 Politics

 Tarkwa is the main political region of the Tarkwa-Nsuaem Municipal Assembly.
 Tarkwa Nsuaem is a parliamentary constituency in the Western Region of Ghana, recognized for its contributions to the country's mining sector.
 Politically, it has consistently supported the New Patriotic Party (NPP), which has won the parliamentary seat in the last five consecutive elections.
 The constituency's political landscape is marked by high voter turnout and a history of strong support for the NPP.

-During election periods, the area sees active engagement from candidates representing various political parties, though the NPP has maintained its electoral success in recent years.
+During election periods, the area sees active engagement from candidates representing various political parties.
+It was considered a stronghold of the New Patriotic Party (NPP) for nearly three decades, however, in the 2024 elections, the seat was won by the National Democratic Congress (NDC).